345th Bomb Squadron

 The 345th Bomb Squadron is a United States Air Force Reserve squadron, assigned to the 489th Bomb Group.
 It is stationed at Dyess Air Force Base, Texas, where it is an associate unit of the 7th Bomb Wing.

 The squadron was first activated during World War II as the 345th Bombardment Squadron.
 It saw combat in the Mediterranean Theater of Operations, participating in the low level attack on oil refineries near Ploiești, Romania.
-It earned two Distinguished Unit Citations for its combat operations.
+It earned two Distinguished Unit Citation (DUC)s for its combat operations.
 After VE Day the squadron returned to the United States and trained with Boeing B-29 Superfortresses until inactivating in Spring 1946.

 The squadron was reactivated in 1947 with Superfortresses.
-During the Korean War, it deployed to Japan and earned another Distinguished Unit Citation for its combat operations.
+During the Korean War, it deployed to Japan and earned another DUC for its combat operations.
 The squadron returned to the United States and converted to the Boeing B-47 Stratojet, which if flew until inactivating in 1966 when the B-47 was withdrawn from service and Lincoln Air Force Base closed.
+It was activated as an associate unit at Dyess in 2015.

+Mission

+The 345th Bomb Squadron operates in a classic association with the 9th Bomb Squadron, flying the Rockwell B-1B Lancer and providing deployable combat aviators.
+When it is the major force provider, its deployed elements are designated the 345th Expeditionary Bomb Squadron.